MicrosoftDocs/msteams-docs/msteams-platform/concepts/design/overview-analytics.md

 ### Data instrumentation in your app specific to Teams

 This instrumentation is required to be done additionally in your SaaS app because it's now surfacing inside of the Teams client.
-At a presentation level, your application is accessed by your end user across different modalities.
+At a presentation level, end user accesses your application across different modalities.
 Each modality has its own unique user interaction points, meta data that facilitates instrumentation capture unique to that modality.
 For example, viewing a product might be tracked via page view in a web app vs. screen tracking in mobile app.
-Similarly, your Teams app may have used one or more of the platform capabilities only available inside Teams such as bots, message extensions and so on. or you have crafted experiences to address use cases unique to Teams such as meeting extensions, intelligent M365-aware scenarios using Microsoft Graph, link unfurling, and so on.
+Similarly, your Teams app may have used one or more of the platform capabilities only available inside Teams such as bots, message extensions. or you have crafted experiences to address use cases unique to Teams such as meeting extensions, intelligent M365-aware scenarios using Microsoft Graph, link unfurling.
 Capturing instrumentation from these unique Teams app experiences is covered in more detail in the rest of this document.

 ## Instrumenting for Teams app specific analytics

 <!--Tracking Teams app specific analytics-->

 This section includes guidelines and pointers regarding what to look for, which events to capture, how to use instrumentation markers, and where to fetch Teams-relevant information that will help you plan and implement analytics for your app.
-Your Teams apps can be tabs, bots, message extensions, cards, Stage Views and so on. or any combination of these [capabilities and UI constructs](../../overview-explore.md#teams-app-features) across personal or shared scopes.
+Your Teams apps can be tabs, bots, message extensions, cards, and Stage Views or any combination of these [capabilities and UI constructs](../../overview-explore.md#teams-app-features) across personal or shared scopes.
 It's best to understand, plan, and implement your instrumentation around each of these capabilities.

 You can classify Teams platform features into broadly two constructs: